Monday 3 February 1941

 Battleship USS Arizona makes port in Pearl Harbor.

 German Military: Field Marshal von Brauchitsch brings OKH Chief of the General Staff General Franz Halder up from Zossen to the Chancellery in Berlin.
 They are there to show the army's plans for Operation Barbarossa, the invasion of the Soviet Union, to Adolf Hitler.
 The intelligence service estimates that the Wehrmacht would be outnumbered both in divisions - the Soviets having 155, slightly more than the Germans - and armor - the Soviet tanks outnumbering German ones 10,000 to 3500.
 Halder further cautions that, while the Soviet armor is inferior, "Even so, surprises cannot be ruled out altogether."
-The numerical inferiority will suffice because of quality and surprise.
+The plan assumes that numerical inferiority will not prevent victory because of quality and surprise.
 Halder also warns that transferring the army to the East will make any operations in the West, such as Operation Attila (the occupation of Vichy France), essentially impossible.

 Hitler is excited nonetheless.
 He exclaims (there are various different versions of this extremely famous quote):